Retr0-Kritik/Retr0-Kritik/README.md

 Hi there 👋
-It's Retr0, dabbling in a bit of everything everyday AI/ML
+It's Retr0, dabbling in a bit of everything everyday, AI/ML

 🌱 I’m currently learning Web Dev